Escherbach/Seq-Roadmap/README.md

 <img src="images/threatnet_architecture.jpeg" />
 <figcaption>Proposed architecture of a network of MGS early detection
 sites in emergency departments.
-Source: Sharma et al. 2023 <span class="citation" data-cites="sharma2023threat"></span>, with permission from the authors.</figcaption>
+Source: Sharma et al. 2023 <span class="citation" data-cites="sharma2023threat">(Sharma et al.
+2023)</span>, with permission from the authors.</figcaption>
 </figure>
 <p>MGS can be leveraged for early detection in a number of ways,
-including sequencing sites searching for emerging pathogens in wastewater and waterways <span class="citation" data-cites="Consortium2021"></span>, or strategic testing of "sentinel" populations.
+including sequencing sites searching for emerging pathogens in wastewater and waterways <span class="citation" data-cites="Consortium2021">(The Nucleic Acid Observatory Consortium 2021)</span>, or strategic testing of "sentinel" populations.
 While these approaches should certainly form an important part of a layered early detection system, we focus this roadmap report solely on the vision of MGS deployed widely at the point of care for detection of pathogens in human respiratory samples.
 The key reasons for this focus are:</p>
 <ul>
 <li><p>Distinguishing between signal and noise is likely to be easier in
 human respiratory samples than in environmental ones.</p></li>
 <li><p>Early detection of pathogens will only be enabled when MGS is
-deployed at a relatively large scale <span class="citation" data-cites="sharma2023threat"></span>.
-If MGS proves to be clinically useful and cost-effective, it can scale up naturally within the current health-economic system <span class="citation" data-cites="Topol2023"></span>, without the need for continued public or philanthropic support above those of current diagnostics.</p></li>
+deployed at a relatively large scale <span class="citation" data-cites="sharma2023threat">(Sharma et al. 2023)</span>.
+If MGS proves to be clinically useful and cost-effective, it can scale up naturally within the current health-economic system <span class="citation" data-cites="Topol2023">(Topol 2023)</span>, without the need for continued public or philanthropic support above those of current diagnostics.</p></li>
 <li><p>Detecting a pathogen of concern in an individual sample
 immediately enables effective quarantining and contact tracing.</p></li>
 <li><p>Widely available MGS testing would put humanity in a position